BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 **Relationship Point Choices:**
 - Tell Taka that you will not keep on winning (+1 Taka)

 Once you win, Taka will ask if you will let him join your party while you travel through the desert.
 There are gameplay reasons to doing this - he will heal your party after every fight and also has tons and tons of dialogue at the various subareas of the desert.
-You will have to be careful that he doesn't knock out wild Pokémon you want to catch, though you can return later once he is no longer with you.
+You will have to be careful that he doesn't knock out wild Pokemon you want to catch, though you can return later once he is no longer with you.

 **In order to access the exclusive postgame route, you need to allow Taka to join you.**